-Try this Four Cheese roasted Garlic Bread Recipe for a garlic bread everyone will love.
-Or this Spinach Salad with Pomegranate Balsamic Dressing.
+Try this Four Cheese Garlic Bread Recipe for a garlic bread everyone will love.
+Or this Pomegranate Spinach Salad.
 It has perfect tart and sweet flavors that will go great with the creamy pasta sauce.

 Can I Use Leftover Ham for This Ham Pasta Recipe?

 Yes you can use leftover ham to make this pasta with ham and peas recipe.
 This is a great way to repurpose leftover holiday ham into a dish the whole family will love.